HansonSoftware/haydenhanson.dev/src/posts/useful-pacman-tips.md

 sudo pacman -Syu
 ```

-**Don't** run the following commands, this is merely an explanation:
+**Don't** run the following commands until you've read this whole section.
+This is merely an explanation:

 `-Sy` will "sync" your package database, but the updates won't be installed.